 Dr. Pullen is an Associate Professor in Civil, Environmental, and Ocean Engineering at Stevens Institute of Technology.
 She holds a joint appointment with Brookhaven National Laboratory and is an adjunct research scientist at Columbia’s Lamont-Doherty Earth Observatory.
 Previously, she was the Director of the Department of Homeland Security (DHS) National Center of Excellence in Maritime Security at Stevens and a former science fellow at Stanford’s Center for International Security and Cooperation.

 In 2015 Dr. Pullen was elected as the physical oceanography councilor for The Oceanography Society.
 She was a member of the 2014-2016 National Research Council committee on Earth System Prediction and is on the international GODAE Coastal Ocean and Shelf Seas Task Team.
 Dr. Pullen is a board member of the Waterfront Alliance, a civic organization representing over 1000 groups with a stake in the NY/NJ waterfront, and is co-chair of the policy committee.
-She was a chapter co-author of the 2015 New York City Panel on Climate Change (NPCC2) report.
-She is currently co-editing an issue of the journal Oceanography focused on ocean warming.
+She was a chapter co-author of the 2015 New York City Panel on Climate Change (NPCC2) report, and serves on the Science Advisory Committee for the Environmental & Climate Sciences Department of Brookhaven National Laboratory.

 Dr. Pullen has served on program committees of the American Meteorological Society (AMS) Coastal Environments (chair), Gordon Research Conference on Coastal Ocean Modeling, International Waterside Security Conference, and co-chaired the Ocean Sciences Meeting (2010) and Maritime Risk Symposium (2015).